shapeable/agile-guide/README.md

 ### Define the Problem, not the Solution
 First, define the actual problem.
 Rather than prescribing a solution, share as much as possible your understanding of the problem your agency is trying to solve.
 This could be:
 - CA residents are taking too long to fill out
-- we have low engagement on our website
+- We have low engagement on our website
-[TODO]: add more examples
+- Our users do not complete the process on time
+- Our users' experience with the site is poor rated

+### Define metrics, not releases

+### Explain your current solution as a process

+### Provide dates

+### Describe the policies you HAVE to follow as CONSTRAINS

+### Allow for an open proposal with diagrams